Toxic Receipts – What You Need to Know

 What do the experts say?

 Mary Shaw, a health and safety representative with UFCW Canada Locals 175 & 633, is shedding light on this toxic chemical found in everyday store and restaurant cash receipts.
-Ms. Shaw states that “any time we handle thermal receipt paper, the powder (containing BPA/BPS) comes off on our hands and is absorbed into our bodies.”
+Ms. Shaw states that “any time we handle thermal paper receipt paper, the powder (containing BPA/BPS) comes off on our hands and is absorbed into our bodies.”

 Dr. Frederick vom Saal, a professor at the University of Missouri, is a pioneer who first raised alarm about BPA almost three decades ago.
-He agrees that thermal cash register receipts are one of the most significant sources of BPA exposure.
+He agrees that thermal paper cash register receipts are one of the most significant sources of BPA exposure.
 Dr vom Saal says: “The link between BPA exposure and human disease is much stronger today than it was 10 years ago.
 In one study, we have evidence of BPA in people causing deaths in fetuses during in vitro fertilization.”

 Rick Smith and Bruce Lourie, two of Canada’s foremost environmental thinkers and leading experts on the health effects of toxic chemicals, are co-authors of the book Slow Death by Rubber Duck: How the Toxicity of Everyday Life Affects Our Health.
-They also agree with Ms. Shaw that thermal cash receipts are the most obvious source of BPA/BPS exposure.
+They also agree with Ms. Shaw that thermal paper cash receipts are the most obvious source of BPA/BPS exposure.

 Does everyone agree BPA/BPS are unsafe?

 Some regulatory agencies claim that current BPA levels are safe, but they all refer to the average consumer’s exposure to food packaging containing BPA.
-These claims differ from UFCW Canada’s standpoint, as our focus is on the direct human contact to the BPA from thermal cash register receipts that contain up to 1,000 times greater mass than the amount in a can of food.
+These claims differ from UFCW Canada’s standpoint, as our focus is on the direct human contact to the BPA from thermal paper cash register receipts that contain up to 1,000 times greater mass than the amount in a can of food.

 What is the government doing about it?